Golden hay bales scattered across a freshly harvested field with rolling green hills and a blue sky in the background during sunset.

 To achieve these sustainable outcomes a renewable energy developer needs to sit down and talk through with the landowner what they need for the project to work such as access roads and location of infrastructure, and then how those aspects can be utilised to then contribute to the landowners long term productivity.
 This should then be reflected on the Farm Plan so both parties know what has been agreed from the get go.

-As renewable energy projects become more widespread, renewable energy developers will begin to rely heavily on the Farm Plan as a way of seeking early alignment with a Landowner and developing a mutual understanding of how the underlying land asset needs to be managed and developed to ensure coexistence with the Landowner and their farming operations.
+As renewable energy projects become more widespread, renewable energy developers will begin to rely heavily on the Landplan as a way of seeking early alignment with a Landowner and developing a mutual understanding of how the underlying land asset needs to be managed and developed to ensure coexistence with the Landowner and their farming operations.

-Landowners should also look to make sure their Farm Plans are as up to date as they can possibly be, and outline exactly where development can and cannot occur.
+Landowners should also look to make sure their Landplan are as up to date as they can possibly be, and outline exactly where development can and cannot occur.
 This sets parameters from the outset and gets the Landowner and renewable energy developer engaging with each other early on, and as a result, can help to lay the foundations of a strong commercial relationship moving into the future.